jxnu-liguobin/dlsRpc/README.md

 ---

 ```
-The benchmark module use dlsRpc by dlsRpc-*.jar where is in their target folders
+The benchmark module use dlsRpc by dlsRpc-*.jar where is in their target folders after you package
 ```

 Benchmark